SkillcraftHD/SkillcraftHD.github.io/README.md

 # Just my website
 Nothing more

+## Discord Server
-## If want, you can join my discord server to stay up to date:
+If want, you can join my discord server to stay up to date: